-During 2009, there were no cases of measles reported in Davis County.
+During 2010, there were no cases of measles reported in Davis County.

-Although no cases of measles were confirmed in 2009, one case was reported as suspect measles and a prompt investigation was initiated until the disease could be ruled out.
+Although no cases of measles were confirmed in 2010, suspect cases of measles are promptly investigated and control measure implemented until the disease can be ruled out.

 MUMPS